LukasBanana/LLGL/README.md

 ### [Tutorial 04: Query](tutorial/Tutorial04_Query/main.cpp)

-Shows how to use Query objects and conditional rendering.
+Shows how to use Query objects and conditional rendering for occlusion culling.

 *No screenshot available*